Fabric Batch Processes Architecture

 Step 3

-Batch Process Table in Cassandra
+Batch Process Table in System DB

 All batch-related information is displayed in the k2batchprocess keyspace in the batchprocess_list table.